debsishu/renting-palace/README.md

 # renting-palace
-Web app for renting houses
+- Web app for renting houses
+- Find your suitable room in your location at best price with just few clicks
+# used-technology
+- html,css,js
+- nodeJs,express
+- mySqlI